xtremestuff/protune-transforms/README.md

 | IMX677(L) | Hero 9 Black<br>Hero 10 Black<br>Hero 11 Black<br>Hero 12 Black |

-The Native to XYZ matrix (for IMX117 based GoPros) is derived as below *:
+The Native to XYZ matrix (for IMX117 based GoPro HERO5) is derived as below *:

                  [ 0.501918     0.294524      0.154014 ]
                  [ 0.138173     0.913553     -0.051725 ]
                  [ 0.078774    -0.320766      1.331049 ]

 > <sub>* A slight margin of error must be factored in due to the 3 decimal place rounding on the source Native to sRGB matrix data.</sub>

+For camera specific profiles, including WIDE=1, custom LOGB parameters and Tungsten presets, refer to the commercially available GP-Tune Transform instead: https://xtremestuff.net/store/gp-tune-transform/

 ## Installation